yellow cylinder tower at Pena Palace Sintra

 Nestled atop a hill in the picturesque town of Sintra, Pena Palace is a spectacular sight to behold.
 With its vibrant hues and eclectic mix of architectural styles, this iconic palace is undoubtedly one of Portugal’s most popular tourist attractions.

-I’ve personally done this trip twice.
+I’ve personally done this trip a couple of times.
 And it’s easy if you have the right information in advance about how to get from Lisbon to Pena Palace, which I am happily ready to share!
-So sit back, relax, and get ready for an unforgettable adventure!

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.